 People also use stock futures to generate profit by speculating on the direction of the market.
 If an investor believes the price of a stock is going to rise significantly, they can use stock futures to guarantee a lower price.
 In the above example using Tesla, the owner of the futures contract could sell the contract before the three months had expired to collect the profit made on the stock.

-One of the biggest attractions to buying stock futures is the fact that often you don’t have to pay the full amount upfront.
+One of the biggest attractions to buying stock futures is the fact that often you don't have to pay the full amount upfront.
 Stock futures are often sold on margin.
 This means that you can secure the contract for a deposit of usually 10-20%.
 This allows investors to take much larger positions than they typically could if they were to buy the stock outright.
-This can be dangerous though as while the profits can be amplified, so too can your losses.

 Stock futures and stock options are two terms that can often get confused.
 There's one key difference between the two to look out for.
 Both allow you to buy stocks in the future at a set price and on a set date.
 However, stock futures are a binding contract that obligates you to follow through with the purchase.
 On the date specified, you have to buy the stock at the agreed price.